Proteusiq/hadithi/timeseries/README.md

 # Hitchhiker's Guide to the TimeSeries Packages in Python ⏳
 > Navigating Python Timeseries Packages

-"For everything there is a season, and a time for every matter under heaven ..." - Ecclesiastes 3:1-8 .Time Series analysis is exciting and challenging.
-There exist [dozen of Python packages](https://github.com/lmmentel/awesome-time-series) attempting to make TS more exciting and less challening.
-From a pool of dozen, I select a few to explore and score are based on the quaility of package documentation and dependencies, github activities, and code simplicity.
+"For everything, there is a season, and a time for every matter under heaven ..." - Ecclesiastes 3:1-8 .
+Time Series analysis is exciting and challenging.
+There exist [dozen of Python packages](https://github.com/lmmentel/awesome-time-series) attempting to make TS more exciting and less complicated.
+From a pool of dozen, I select a few to explore, and the score is based on the quality of package documentation and dependencies, GitHub activities, and code simplicity.

 # Featuring:
    * [Pandas-TA](https://github.com/twopirllc/pandas-ta)